 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway for small shingle projects, keeping weight under the tonnage for one haul.
+Our 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight under legal tonnage limits.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Orlando home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.